-- Continually reviewing all Academy contracts and negotiating for better terms and lower prices; - Purchasing gas supplies, through an energy consortium, monthly in advance using a flexible purchase plan which enables future supplies to be bought at any time when the unit costs are advantageous; and - Completing capital projects to replace old electrical wiring and lighting.
-The replacement of ageworn wiring and old lighting will reduce future electricity bills as LED lighting is introduced in large areas of the school.
+- Continually reviewing all Academy contracts and negotiating for better terms and lower prices; - Purchasing gas supplies, through an energy consortium, monthly in advance using a flexible purchase plan which enables future supplies to be bought at any time when the unit costs are advantageous; and - Completing capital projects to replace old electrical wiring and lighting and to provide purposeful and effective teaching space.
+The replacement of age-worn wiring and old lighting will reduce future electricity bills as LED lighting is introduced in large areas of the school.